umbraco/UmbracoCMSDocs/Articles/Setup/Install/install-umbraco-with-vs-code.md

 # Install Umbraco with Visual Studio Code

-Follow these steps to be up and running with VS Code quickly.
+Follow these steps to set up an Umbraco solution with VS Code.
 The benefit of using VS Code is that it is super quick to get up and running.

 ## Download and Launch VS Code